ALEXMORF/the-dark-dungeon/README.md

 #So, how to prevent this from happening next time?

  Consider what parts of the code is doing first.
 Separate code that's doing different stuff into blocks, therefore preventing them from intermangling and hard to decouple.
-Simply put: know how small your brain is, and stop being f**king lazy about your code.
+Lastly, know your own limitation as a human being.

 #screenshots

  screenshot 1 (8/25/2016)